PedroAcA/Deep-Unsupervised-Saliency-Detection/README.md

 # Overview
 This project performs unsupervised lung segmentation using visual saliency at training phase.
-All the command lines shown here expect that the prompt window is opened inside the src/ folder.
 # Model testing
 To replicate our results, please follow the steps below.
 ## Software setup
 1. Install Python 3.7.13 (a python virtual enviroment can be used)

 2. Install Pytorch and Torchvision
-	- For the GPU version, install the CUDA Toolkit 11.3 available at https://developer.nvidia.com/cuda-11.3.0-download-archive (last access on 20th, June 2023) and run `python -m pip install -r requirements.txt`
+	- For the GPU version, install the CUDA Toolkit 11.3 available at https://developer.nvidia.com/cuda-11.3.0-download-archive (last access on 20th, June 2023) and run `python -m pip install -r requirements.txt` on a prompt opened in this folder.
 		- This project was also tested on the following python, cuda development toolkit, pytorch and torchvision versions 3.10.6, 11.7, 1.13.1+cu117, and 0.14.1+cu117.
 So, it is expected that versions of these softwares ranging from those tested on cuda developemnt toolkit 11.3 up to 11.7 and their respective python, pytorch and torchvision equivalents should also work.
 	- For the CPU version, edit the requirements.txt changing '+cu113' to '+cpu' and run `python -m pip install -r requirements.txt`